By Dr. Rita Khanna

 The Chakras are Symbolized by Coloured Lotuses

 The Chakras are symbolized by lotus flowers, each with a different number of petals.
 The first Chakra is Mooladhara, located within the spinal cord at the tail-bone.
 Its symbol is a four petalled deep red lotus.
 Next is Swadhisthana, at the third disc of the spine; it is a vermilion lotus with six petals.
 Then Manipura, behind the navel within the spinal cord, is a ten petalled yellow lotus.
-Next comes Anahata, behind the heart in the spinal cord- a twelve petalled blue lotus.
+Next comes Anahata, behind the heart in the spinal cord- a twelve petalled green lotus.
 Vishuddhi, behind the Throat Chakra is a sixteen petalled purple lotus, and Ajna Chakra is a grey or cream coloured lotus with only two petals.
 Then comes Bindu- the one Chakra that is not a lotus.
 Bindu means ‘point’ or ‘dot’.
 Bindu is like the full moon in the night sky- big, round and golden.
 Finally comes Sahasrara, a thousand petalled red lotus.

 The Chakra symbols are actually much more complex than this.
 There are particular animals, elements and sounds which can be found in the lotus petals, above the flower, in the stem, and also at the root of the stem.
 Each Chakra has its own Mantra, and the individual petals of each Chakra have their own Mantras as well.
 They are always vibrating, each petal producing a different syllable.
 In each Chakra, different deities also reside, which can be awakened or known through the Mantra.
 These deities have certain forms, colours and qualities.
 They can only be intuited after you have learned and practiced Kriya Yoga, and your consciousness is prepared to understand and accept them.

 Let’s begin: Now we will try to concentrate on the colours and petals of the Chakras and we will try to visualize them.